 Far beyond just operational annoyances, these constraints become strategic handcuffs.

-In a market where product trends shift weekly, customer expectations evolve daily, and new channels emerge constantly, speed is the cost of entry.
+When product trends shift weekly, customer expectations evolve daily, and new channels emerge constantly, speed is the cost of entry.

 Modern commerce is what enables speed.
 But only if the operating model evolves with it.